LegitWorks/SmartDisc/README.md

 </pre>
 </details>

 With the following code we made it so that you can control buzzer withnthe bluetooth terminal, giving the command `1` the burrez goes on and with `0` it goes off.
+To achieve this we used the [this](https://esp32io.com/tutorials/esp32-button-piezo-buzzer) tutorial modifying it to the buzzer instead of LED.
 <details>
 <summary>Code</summary>
 <pre>